progress bar

 bubble chat bubble chat bubble chat bubble chat

-Once customers start a search for flights using money or miles, they are committed to viewing
+Once customers choose money or miles, they are committed to viewing fares and

 Flight search result